Smile4ever/Multi-Lyrics-Finder/README.md

 -------
 MLF hasn't been tested (yet) on Linux X11 or macOS.
 In theory it should work.

-The automatic lyric fetching on Wayland does not work because of reliance on pygetwindow and pywinctl.
+The automatic lyric fetching on Wayland does not work because of reliance on pywinctl.